 2. Make account opening a differentiator

-Opportunities for true and sustainable differentiators are few and far between as services and products become increasingly commoditised.
-With current account opening customer experiences typically poor, making account opening a streamlined and positive experience really will set your institution apart.
-Most firms will likely just muddle on through.
+Opportunities for true and sustainable differentiators are few and far between as services and products become increasingly commoditized.
+With account opening customer experiences typically proving to be poor, making account opening a streamlined and positive experience really will set your institution apart, while most other buy-side firms simply just muddle on through.

 3. Embrace a data-first strategy

 Account opening is information intensive with needs changing according to risk profile, jurisdiction or type of collateral.
-By automating the extraction and capture of data – even from pdfs, emails, faxes or images – firms can pre-populate forms and maintain an audit of data requests.
-Data will also be validated and can be repurposed for when multiple account openings are needed.
-The solution can also manage similar data requests from different departments such as finance and legal, creating golden copies, which help to ensure departments across your firm are operating from the same page.
+By automating the extraction and capturing of data – even from PDFs, emails, faxes or images – buy-side firms can pre-populate forms and maintain an audit of data requests.
+Data will then also be validated and can be repurposed for when multiple account openings are needed.
+Such data solutions can also manage similar data requests from different departments such as finance and legal, creating golden copies, which help to ensure departments across your firm are operating from the same page.

-Account opening is still highly manual and onerous in most institutions.
-Lots of different teams are involved.
-Processes are typically cumbersome and more ‘best we can do’ than ‘best practice’.
+Account opening is still highly manual and onerous in most buy-side finance institutions.
+Lots of different teams are involved, and processes are typically cumbersome and more ‘best we can do’ than ‘best practice’.
 These processes need to be challenged.
-By focussing on the data and ensuring the right data gets delivered, in the right format, at the right time, firms can challenge existing processes and optimise them.
+By focussing on the data and ensuring the right data gets delivered, in the right format, at the right time, you can challenge existing processes and optimize them.